-Sha e Classes Benchmark

-Fee Share Russell/Nomura Small Cap Index
+Share Classes Benchmark All Performance Fee Classes Share Russell/Nomura Small Cap Index

-Clas ses

 A typical investor will invest into this Fund to seek capital growth through investment in the Japanese smaller companies equity markets.
 Investors should ensure they understand the risks of the Fund, consider the KIID's risk level compatible with their risk tolerance and can accept the potential for loss.
 Investors in the Fund should plan to invest their money for the medium to long term.